Suprudo

 GB Ghana WASH Program Manager, Emmanuel, showing off a newly installed toilet!

 Many community members in Suprudo lack the resources to make improvements to their household infrastructure.
 Prior to their partnership with Global Brigades, only 2% of homes in Suprudo had a toilet.
-With many households situated near the beach, community members frequently practiced open defecation, putting them at risk for fecally transmitted disease and water borne illnesses.
+With many households situated near the beach, community members frequently practised open defecation, putting them at risk for fecally transmitted diseases and water-borne illnesses.
 In-home toilets are necessary to improve hygiene practices, prevent contamination and disease, and offer privacy.

 Volunteers